Terrorism or not? That is the Question..

 The attack first could be seen to be of the ‘ISIL or Al-Qaida’ type whereby publications of the organizations had provided instructions and tuition upon how to find a van and utilize it in a potential attack.
 Recent attacks in London and other cities worldwide have been classified as terrorist attacks quite swiftly as the utilization of vans and vehicles for terrorism use could be mentioned as a unique typology to that of ISIL now.
 The latest attack in London, on the other hand, was treated as a ‘potential’ terrorist attack.
 The attack typology, on the other hand, fits hand in hand with ISIL, but the targets were different?

-A 48 year old van driver of male gender was arrested on the scene for ‘attempted murder’.
-It has been reported that no one else was in the van besides the ‘suspect’ and according to witness accounts he had shouted ‘I am going to kill all Muslims’ while executing the attack.
+A 48-year-old van driver of male gender was arrested on the scene for ‘attempted murder’.
+It has been reported that no one else was in the van beside the ‘suspect’ and according to witness accounts he had shouted ‘I am going to kill all Muslims’ while executing the attack.
 Further on, Dep Asst Comm Neil Basu had later stated ‘No matter what the motivation for this attack proves to be we are keeping an open mind.
 This is being treated as a terrorist attack and the counter-terrorism command is investigating.
 This was an attack on London and all Londoners and we should all stand together against extremists, whatever their cause.
 Given the methodology and given what was occurring and what’s happened across the country this had all the hallmarks of a terrorist incident’.

 The potential terrorist had acted alone and could be classified as a ‘lone-wolf’ attacker.
 In terrorism studies, a lone-wolf, lone-wolf terrorist or actor is termed to be an individual who possesses violent and radical ideology, and prepares and commits an attack alone with no accomplice.
 He is outside the command structure of a terrorist cell and receives no material support from a network or group also.
 The attacker of Finsbury Park can be seen to fit this profile.
 Through slogans stated while conducting the attack, it could be suspected the attacker truly possesses far-right radical ideology which has resulted in anti-Muslim hatred, similar to groups ACT for America and the English Defence League.